Are you ready to discover your college program?

 New Hampshire employs a small but mighty labor force.
 Top employers in New Hampshire include world-renowned healthcare facilities, universities, insurers, and tourism hotspots with a focus on winter sports.
 MBA graduates can seek job titles with the potential to earn far more than the state's median household income of $71,300, with the top-paying occupations including training and development managers, marketing managers, computer and information systems managers, and chief executives.

-By choosing an accredited MBA program, prospective students can ensure that their school meets certain standards of academic quality set forth by regional, national, and/or programmatic accrediting bodies.
+By choosing an accredited program like an online MBA in project management, finance, and human resources, prospective students can ensure that their school meets certain standards of academic quality set forth by regional, national, and/or programmatic accrediting bodies.
 The following list includes a sample of accredited MBA programs in New Hampshire, and can serve as an excellent starting point for prospective students or a helpful addition to research already in progress.

 Careers and Salaries for MBA Graduates in New Hampshire

 According to the Bureau of Labor Statistics (BLS), New Hampshire enjoys one of the lowest unemployment rates in the country.
 Only 2.6% of New Hampshire residents are unemployed, making the state an attractive location for MBA graduates seeking employment.

 New Hampshire faced several years of slow economic growth after the Great Recession.
 However, New Hampshire Public Radio asserts that the state is experiencing continued positive growth, moving away from traditional manufacturing towards electronic component manufacturing and other high-tech industries.
 Today, New Hampshire's top industries include tourism, healthcare, smart manufacturing, and high technology.
 Different state regions serve as hubs for each sector.
 Most biotech and medical research companies maintain their base operations in the Upper Valley, while main tourism hotspots include the Lakes Region, Seacoast, and White Mountains.